Jzjsnow/navi-complexity/README.md

 ```
 The output will be in `output/ESI`.

-When no smart card data (matched paths) are available from 2000 to 2020, the ESI of the subway networks is calculated using the k shortest paths for each year (Beijing: k=13, Shanghai: k=12, Shenzhen k=6, see paper for detail)
+When no smart card data (matched paths) are available from 2000 to 2020, the ESI of the subway networks is calculated using the k shortest paths for each year (Beijing: k=13, Shanghai: k=12, Shenzhen k=6, see paper for detail).
 To generate the ESI results based on the k shortest paths, run in the terminal:
 ```linux
 $ python ESI_from_ksp.py